 KataGo Opening Books

 Here are opening books computed by KataGo for small boards!
-These books have full symmetry and transposition handling, including ko and superko-aware handling of transpositions, and as of 2021 hopefully are the most thorough and high-quality opening analyses for these board sizes ever published.
-They are possibly approaching optimal for 7x7, and likely enumerating the vast majority of optimal opening lines for 8x8.
-More books may be added in the future.
+These books have full symmetry and transposition handling, including ko and superko-aware handling of transpositions, and as of 2023 hopefully are the most thorough opening analyses for these board sizes published so far.

 Thanks again to everyone who has made KataGo and this research possible, and especially to those people who provided feedback on this work!

 9x9 Book, Tromp-Taylor Rules, Komi 7 (last updated 2023-10-27) Download for viewing offline

 9x9 Book, Japanese-like Rules, Komi 6 (last updated 2023-10-27) Download for viewing offline